Our Staff & Board

 Sieng is a creative connector, whose background informs her personal investment in servant leadership and fostering social change.
-Sieng’s lived experiences as a refugee from Laos helps communities serve a variety of cultures.
+Sieng’s lived experiences as a refugee from Laos helps her serve a variety of cultures.
 Her experiences includes: program management; wraparound services; and development and implementation of programs focused on equity, diversity, and inclusion.
-Sieng’s work is rooted and driven by inclusivity, humility, collaboration, and the commitment to healing our communities.
+Sieng’s work is rooted and driven by inclusivity, humility, collaboration, and commitment to healing our communities.

 Thu Le, Family Engagement Manager

 Thu Le came to the U.S. 25 years ago with her husband and daughter as refugees.
 Before that, she was an elementary teacher in Vietnam for 10 years.
 She began working with Kandelia in 2014 as the Cultural Navigator and is currently the Family Engagement Manager.
 She loves gardening, sewing, traveling, and watching the Big Bang Theory.

-Gayne Sanchez, Family Support
+Gayne Sanchez, Family Engagement Coordinator

-Johnson Nguyen – Secretary
+Johnson Nguyen – Co-Chair